resplab/epicR/README.md

 ```
 Confirm that `packageVersion("epicR")` is `1.27.6`.

-2. In order to replicate the [case detection scenario results](https://github.com/KateJohnson/epicR/tree/closed_cohort/casedetection), go to `Case_Detection_Results.Rmd`, click the `Raw` button and copy all the text that opens in a new page.
+2. In order to replicate the case detection scenario results, go [here](https://github.com/KateJohnson/epicR/tree/closed_cohort/casedetection), open `Case_Detection_Results.Rmd`, click the `Raw` button and copy all the text that opens in a new page.

 3. Locally, start a new R Studio project, create a new R Markdown file (deleting the default text), and paste the copied text.

 4. Click knit and that's it!

+5. To get a full set of analysis results with case detection at 5 year intervals, repeat steps 2-4 using `Case_Detection_Results_5yrs.Rmd`

-Alternatively, you can clone this repo to get a local copy of `Case_Detection_Results.Rmd`.
+Alternatively, you can clone this repo to get a local copies of the markdown files.

-Keep in mind that the analysis version of these results simulates 100 million agents with 3 and 5 year intervals between case detection.
-In order to do this, you'll have to run the markdown script twice, once with `yrs_btw_CD = 3`, and once with `yrs_btw_CD = 5`.
-Make sure to change the values for all `Inputs [scenario name]` code chunks.
-Each time the markdown script will take ~8 hours to run.
+The analysis version of these results simulates 100 million agents, which will take ~16 hours to run for each script.
+The published analysis was conducted using R Version 3.5.3

 Refer to the forthcoming publication for more information: